jaquilino/jaquilino.github.io/about.markdown

 Tried to make it work as a remote_theme, but I seemed to have made one or more mistakes.
 The source repository can be found at [Centratrium](https://github.com/bencentra/centrarium){:target=_blank}.

-The image at the top of the home page is available, at the time of this writing, at the [this link](https://pxhere.com/en/photo/870570?utm_content=shareClip&utm_medium=referral&utm_source=pxhere).
+The image at the top of the home page is available&#8212;at the time of this writing&#8212;
+at the [this link](https://pxhere.com/en/photo/870570?utm_content=shareClip&utm_medium=referral&utm_source=pxhere).